simonguest/android-btxfr/README.md

 Introduction
 ------------
 android-btxfr is a lightweight library designed to send and receive any type of data between Android (API 15 and higher).
 It can be used to exchange text, files, photos, videos, sounds, and literally any other type of binary data.
 The library supports anything that can be put into a byte stream and includes digest checking to ensure data integrity.
+You can read more about the library in [this blog post.](http://simonguest.com/2013/04/19/transferring-data-via-bluetooth-on-android-android-btxfr/)

 Building The Library
 --------------------